aescarias/indexPy/README.md

 # indexPy

+> Replacement Notice: This package is no longer maintained and has being replaced by it's successor [PyPiWrap](https://github.com/angelCarias/pypiwrap)

 indexPy is a Python3 module designed for working with PyPI API; an API for viewing Python package data.

 ## Installation